 The insurance company is entitled to investigate your claim and will frequently ask for a release to obtain your past medical records.
 If you are asked to sign a release, consult an attorney to determine if the release is too “broad”.
 In many cases, it is not appropriate for your case, and an experienced workers’ compensation attorney can assist.

 During the initial investigation into a claim, the adjuster will often ask to take a recorded statement to investigate the claim.
 Depending on how soon after the accident is or how severe the accident is, you may or may not be ready to give a statement and may have difficulty remembering all the details.
 Inevitably this information could be used against you if you have to give a deposition later and the insurance adjuster/employer could argue you gave inconsistent information.
 Always consult an attorney before giving a recorded statement regarding the accident.

 10. Only See Doctors on the Panel of Physicians

 If the claim has been accepted as compensable and the employer has a valid “Panel of Physicians” posted, you are entitled to make one change to another physician on the Panel.
 If your employer says you are not allowed to see anyone else and you have not yet used your one time change on the Panel, call an attorney without delay.

 The list of Top 10 Insurance Adjuster Tactics can serve as a starting point.
-However, if you are injured and need legal advice, please read “Why is Gearhart Law Group Different.”
+However, if you are injured and need legal advice, please read “Why Gearhart Law Group.”
 Beth Gearhart listens and cares about her clients, and she is waiting to speak with you at (404) 445-8370.
-Alternatively, please fill out the contact form for a callback today.
+Alternatively, please fill out the contact form for an immediate callback personally from Beth Gearhart.